 Financial forecasting is a more advanced CRM dashboard feature that helps businesses predict future revenues and expenses.
 It’s a burdensome task when done manually, but a CRM dashboard makes it possible to generate advanced financial forecasts in a matter of a few clicks.
 It’s beneficial for managers and executives who want to monitor individual and team-wide sales progress, and tailor budgets according to projected revenues.

 An advantage of a CRM dashboard is its accessibility via visualizations (think pie charts and bar graphs).
-This makes it easier for businesses to develop and keep track of tangible sales goals.
+This makes it easier for businesses and individual reps to develop and keep track of tangible sales goals.
 Visual pipelines may already help with this to some extent, but CRM dashboards take it further by going beyond the funnel and offering a broader range of relevant data (for example, top lead generation sources and average win/close rates by team).

 CRM dashboards are able to be shared across teams or departments, allowing for inter-company collaboration and diminishing the possibility of data siloing.
 Sales teams can share their dashboards with marketing teams that want to create effective brand messaging, and with user support teams striving to improve customer satisfaction.
 It’s also helpful to share CRM dashboards with CEOs and investors who want a summary of a company’s finances.

 Every CRM dashboard comes with a default view that will suit businesses that are new to using CRM software.
 However, a major benefit of using a CRM dashboard is its malleability, and it’s a feature every organization should take advantage of once they’ve become more acclimated.
 Not only are you free to add the metrics you want to track, but you can also customize the layout of your CRM dashboard in a way that makes the most sense to you and your team.